 Have you ever racked up an outrageous dry cleaning bill?
 Laundry expenses can balloon quickly, especially if you have lots of “dry clean only” items.
-Doing laundry doesn’t have to get expensive when you know how to dry clean at home.
+Doing laundry doesn’t have to get expensive.
+If you can learn how to wash a heavy down comforter, you can definitely learn how to dry clean at home.
 The process is simple, and you’ll need just a few things to get your clothes spotless in no time.
 That said, we’ve put together a handy guide for dry cleaning in the comfort of your own home.

 To start dry cleaning at home, you’ll need to prepare the following: